 Requests for PEF will begin once symposia for the Annual Meeting have been selected.
 Instructions on how to submit requests will be sent to symposia organizers once the status of their session has been determined.

 Once PEF have been completely allocated, ESA Sections have the option to utilize their ESA budgeted funds to support or enhance a particular symposium, if they desire.

-- PEF may not be used to defray any cost of an ESA member residing in North America (US, Canada, and Mexico) with the following two exceptions:
+- PEF may be used to defray any cost of an ESA member residing in North America (US, Canada, and Mexico) under the following three circumstances:

-- PEF can be made available to ESA members or former members who are invited participants in symposia at ESA's Annual Meeting and who are genuinely retired and do not have access to outside funding to cover travel to the meeting.
+- ESA emeritus members who are invited participants in symposia at the Annual Meeting and who are genuinely retired and do not have access to outside funding to cover travel to the meeting.
 This "emeritus status" refers to those who are not deriving income from consulting or other kinds of employment.

 - PEF may be used to attract scientists from other disciplines and may be used for non-ESA members, either within North America (US, Canada, and Mexico) or international, who are not entomologists and who would not otherwise participate in the Annual Meeting.

 - Non-ESA members devoting more than 50% of their research, teaching, extension, or administrative time to entomological topics would normally be expected to be ESA members and, therefore, are not eligible for PEF.